 Performance improvement of Full Page Caching + CDN

-Notice in the above test results from Sucuri, the IPs vary by location.
+Notice in the above test results from Sucuri, that the IPs vary by location.
 Even reasonably close locations such as Atlanta and New York are served via a close-proximity CDN location to improve page load performance noticeably.
 Locations such as India, Paris, Singapore, and Brazil often took a second or more just for TTFB (Time to first byte).

 Part 2: full-page-cache CDN article?
 Update!
 Depending on if there’s interest in this setup, I’ll publish a part 2 in-depth FPC-CDN setup guide.
 If you’d like that, let me know.
 However, writing a setup guide would focus on my specific Bunny CDN setup, and I don’t just want to promote Bunny CDN.